Mersus-Technologies/mersus-coding-guidelines/README.md

 ```
 # Commenting Conventions

 <div id="commenting"> Commenting is an essential aspect when you are writing scripts, this ensures quality and readability.
-A piece of comment should convey the reason, purpose and action.  </div>
+A piece of comment should convey the reason, purpose and action.<br><br></div>

 - Place the comment on a separate line, not at the end of a line of code.
 - Begin comment text with an uppercase letter.